tyohnn/ssota-canvas/docs/event-domain-design/domains/workspace-management-domain/06-db-schema.md

     deletable BOOLEAN NOT NULL DEFAULT true,

     -- Audit Fields
-    created_by UUID NOT NULL REFERENCES auth.users(id),
-    created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
+    created_by UUID NOT NULL REFERENCES profiles(user_id) ON DELETE CASCADE, created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
     updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW(),
     deleted_at TIMESTAMPTZ, -- 소프트 삭제